Skip to content

 • Use file names that describe the file content without having to open it (eg. Week05_Slides_NavigationTechniques)

 • Make sure any PDF materials are good quality, tagged and have searchable/highlightable text (OCR).
-If scans of handwritten notes are uploaded, an alternative digital text-based version is also provided.
+If scans of handwritten notes are uploaded, an alternative digital text-based version must also be provided.

 • Do not scan and upload published materials.
 This is not accessible to screenreader or text-to-speech users, and also likely violates copyright.

-• Provide the native file format, for example, lecture slides as a PPT file, not a PDF.
+• Provide the native file format, for example, lecture slides as a PPT file.
 Students can use the Ally file converter tool to download the file in a different format if they wish.

 • Avoid presenting materials stored in Google Drive; this prevents the use of the Ally file converter tool and requires students to leave the site.
 Upload flies (appropriately!) instead.